 Artist smirked.
 "Is that what Eilonwy would say?"

-"She would swear like a sailor.
-She probably said all kinds of things you can't put in a children's book."
+said all kinds of things you can't put in a children's book."

 He laughed.
 "I wonder how you say 's**t' in Welsh."